LeanKit-Labs/riaktive/README.md

 ```

 ## Roadmap
+ * Provide strategies to control concurrent changes to documents (to better control sibling creation)
+ * Automatically track a list of buckets created in a Riak bucket and provide a simple call to fetch them
  * Spin up multiple connections per node in the connection pool when demand exceeds available connections
  * Decrease the number of connections per node in the connection pool if demand decreases